sinlab-semester-2012/purplehaze/README.md

 ==================

 Week 12:
-- Code maintenance on first two activities (Bézier & maze).
+- Code maintenance on first activity (Bézier).
-- Begun working on third activity (halos).

 To Do / Issues
 --------------
-- Add more interaction to the Bézier wall.
-- Add coins to collect and pursuing monster to the maze escape.
-- Refine third task.
+- Focus now only on Bézier Wall activity (improve interactivity).

 Previous Prototyping Steps
 ------------------------